- mobile mechanics

 While it may not be something that separates genuine mechanics from fly-by-night operations, a solid online presence and a decent website gives you the chance to find out details of the business, its services and experience.

-5. Do they accept credit cards?
+5. Do they accept flexible payment methods?

-Any legitimate business loves credit cards.
+Any legitimate business loves offering multiple flexible ways to pay.

 While preferring cash doesn't exclude someone from being a good mechanic, it could be a red flag.